 To the client getting the artwork design correct is the most important element of the printed protection screen.
 This is when our 25 years of expertise in trompe I’oeil design pays off.
-If the design does not look right or elements in the image are not scaled correctly the visual effect is lost and very expensive to put right.
-Once the riggers have installed the wire guilds they carefully survey the points so we can create a vector template for the BNP design team to drop the artwork onto.
+If the design does not look right or elements in the image are not scaled correctly, the visual effect is lost and very expensive to put right.
+Once the riggers have installed the wire guilds they carefully survey the points so we can create a vector template.
+This is for the BNP design team to drop the artwork onto.
 Assisting the BNP Paribas in house creative team they came up with this fantastic piece of artwork.

 The Printed protection screen is made from a fire retardant solid PVC material and digitally printed on EFI Vutek GS500r.
 This 5 meter wide, high resolution superwide printer is at the very cutting edge of digital print technology.
 The finishing (the hems and eyelets) were done on Forsstrom TDW 200-1000 high frequency welder.

 The installation was never going to be easy!
 The specialist rope access engineers hung at the top of the 31 meter lift shaft and winched the PVC banner into position.
 The total size of the Printed Protection screen was 25 meter high x 18 meters wide.

 BNP Paribas has had a presence in the UK for nearly 150 years.
 The UK is a key hub for the Group with a presence across BNP Paribas’ core businesses: Corporate & Institutional Banking and Retail Banking and Services.

 BNP Paribas’ Corporate & Institutional business is a leader across capital markets, advisory and financing.